 But what is growth hacking?

 Growth hacking, as defined by Wikipedia, is a process of rapid experimentation across marketing channels and product development to identify the most effective, efficient ways to grow a business.
-Growth hacking refers to a set of both conventional and unconventional marketing experiments that lead to growth of a business.
+Growth hacking refers to a set of both conventional and unconventional marketing experiments that lead to the growth of a business.

 First of all, growth hacking is a process.